TheSPSDAO/SPS-Validator/README.md

 - If your node is running and licenses are then staked for its `VALIDATOR_ACCOUNT` or reward account, it is not picking up the change and starting the check in process.
 You can resolve this by restarting your node after you've staked your licenses.

-### Additional Commands

-- `./run.sh restart`: helpful wrapper around `./run.sh stop` and `./run.sh start`
-- `./run.sh logs`: trails the last 30 lines of logs
-- `./run.sh snapshot`: stops the validator and creates a snapshot of the database. this snapshot can be uploaded and used to restore another validator.
-- `./run.sh rebuild_service {validator | pg | ui}`: force rebuilds a service to apply new environment variables.

 ### Updating an existing node

 You can update an existing node to a new release without replaying from a snapshot.